 STUDENT AND INSTRUCTIONAL SERVICES OFFICE

-FINANCIAL AND ADMINISTRATIVE
+FINANCIAL AND ADMINISTRATIVE OFFICES

 To be eligible, students must have completed the first two quarters of their junior year in residence at UC San Diego and must have an overall UC GPA of at least 3.0.
 Students’ major GPA should be at least 3.3.
 Students must demonstrate excellent performance in upper-division biology core courses during their undergraduate program to be eligible to enroll in biology graduate core courses.